bfintl/places/README.markdown

 ## TODO

+* Nov 2008
+** Implement support for Yahoo!
+GeoPlanet API
+** Implement Yahoo!
+GeoPlanet client as a Merb slice
+* Jun 2008
-* Add country subdivisions (ISO 3166-2)
+** Add country subdivisions (ISO 3166-2)
-* Create unified data output in more formats: CSV, YAML, SQL
-* Create an ActiveRecord model and import script
+** Create unified data output in more formats: CSV, YAML, SQL ** Create an ActiveRecord model and import script
-* Create a Data Mapper model and import script
+** Create a Data Mapper model and import script
-* Locate a good source of endonyms and exonyms for countries and their regions
+** Locate a good source of endonyms and exonyms for countries and their regions

 ## Other